-The Elementary, Early and Special Education Department at Southeast Missouri State University is dedicated in providing literary support to children in grades one through eight.
-Read to Succeed Plus after school reading academy, located in the Instructional Resource Teaching Center (IRTC) in Scully Building, provides struggling readers an environment that allows them to take risks and build confidence as they develop literacy skills to become proficient readers.
-The Read to Succeed Plus (R2S+) literacy academy provides services to families in the Southeast Missouri region.
+The Elementary, Early and Special Education Department at Southeast Missouri State University is dedicated in providing literary support to children in grades one through six.
+Read to Succeed Plus after school Reading Academy, located in Scully Building, provides struggling readers an environment that allows them to take risks and build confidence as they develop literacy skills to become proficient readers.
+The Read to Succeed Plus (R2S+) Reading Academy provides services to families in the Southeast Missouri region.

-Read to Succeed Plus Reading Academy is affiliated with the Elementary, Early and Special Education Department in the College of Education.
+Read to Succeed Plus Reading Academy is affiliated with the Elementary, Early and Special Education Department in the College of Education, Health and Human Studies.
 R2S+ is a site for developing exemplary teaching practices in the area of literacy instruction and specifically working with children who are not reading at their given grade level.
 R2S+ is dedicated to supporting teacher candidates through experiential learning and collaboration.
-In addition, The College of Education uses this site for conducting state of the art research in order to create teachers who excel in literacy instruction.
+In addition, The College of Education, Health and Human Studies uses this site for conducting state of the art research in order to create teachers who excel in literacy instruction.